mozilla/data-docs/src/datasets/streaming/error_aggregates/reference.md

        sum(gpu_crashes) AS gpu,
        sum(plugin_crashes) AS plugin,
        sum(gmplugin_crashes) AS gmplugin
-FROM telemetry.error_aggregates_v2
+FROM error_aggregates_v2
   WHERE application = 'Firefox'
   AND (os_name = 'Darwin' or os_name = 'Linux' or os_name = 'Windows_NT')
   AND (channel = 'beta' or channel = 'release' or channel = 'nightly' or channel = 'esr') AND build_id > '201801'
   AND window_start > current_timestamp - (1 * interval '24' hour)
   AND experiment_id IS NULL
-  AND branch_id IS NULL
+  AND experiment_branch IS NULL
 GROUP BY window_start, channel, build_id, version, os_name
 ```